vlbee/nhshackday-eyeguide/README.md

 Dr Elizabeth is a new Junior doctor starting at a new trust who drew the short straw to be oncall on her first day.
 Her previous training enables her to make correct clinical diagnosis, but she is not exactly sure about the local guideline managment plans.
 Her trust indcution told her to look on the intranet on the trust computer, but of course her computer log-in is not working.
 She resorts to phoning around her collegues and googling on the web in hope to find some guidance; while the patients pile up outside her clinic door and its now 11pm.
 She just want a easy app on her phone that gives her the core information she needs to manage the patient infront of her correctly.

-#### User Journey
+### User Journies

-##### Maintainer
+#### Maintainer
-1. Maintainer generates Markdown document from the Clinical Guidelines (either using a PDF to markdown generator, or manually)
+Maintainer can easily write and upload Markdown document versions of the Clinical Guidelines (either using a PDF to markdown generator, or manually), which are automatically generated into HTML webpages and added to the live web app.
-2. Uploads Markdown document onto the app via GitHub

-##### User
+#### User
-1. Dr Elizabeth pre-downloaded the app on her phone before her first day.
-2. She logs-in and within two clicks she is able to get the information she needs to do her job safetly and stress free.
+Dr Elizabeth pre-downloads the app on her phone before her first day, logs-in and within two clicks she is able to get the information she needs to do her job safely and stress free.

 #### User Stories